OpenEvalProject/evals/manuscripts/elife-33710/v2/manuscript.md

 **Figure 5.:** (A) Weight loss, and (B) fat-mass loss after a 48 hr fast in mice with constitutive (prenatal) deletion of LEPRs in POMC neurons and littermate controls (n = 7–10).
 (C) Plasma leptin levels, and D) visceral adipose tissue Lep mRNA expression in fed or fasted (48 hr) mice with constitutive deletion of LEPRs in POMC neurons and littermate controls (n = 7–14).
 (E) Weight loss, and (F) fat-mass loss after a 48 hr fast in PomcCreERt2::Leprflox/flox and littermate control mice four weeks after tamoxifen was given (n = 12).
 (G) Plasma leptin levels, and (H) visceral adipose tissue Lep mRNA expression in fed or fasted (48 hr) in PomcCreERt2::Leprflox/flox and littermate control mice four weeks after tamoxifen was given (n = 6–13).
 The data are expressed as the mean ± SEM. ***p<0.001, **p<0.01 and *p<0.05 versus littermate controls.

-## Gi-coupled alpha-2A adrenergic receptors (ADRA2A) regulate leptin synthesis
+### Gi-coupled alpha-2A adrenergic receptors (ADRA2A) regulate leptin synthesis

 Given that adult deletions of LEPRs in POMC neurons are sufficient to prevent the fasting-induced fall in circulating leptin levels, we next sought to determine how these neurons regulate leptin production in adipose tissue.
 One way the CNS may negatively regulate leptin is through the activation of ADRB3 (Moinat et al., 1995; Collins and Surwit, 1996; Gettys et al., 1996; Giacobino, 1996; Mantzoros et al., 1996; Trayhurn et al., 1996; Trayhurn et al., 1998; Evans et al., 1999).
 In addition, overexpression of ADRA2 in mouse adipose tissue increases leptin levels (Valet et al., 2000), suggesting that the ADRA2/ADRB3 balance in adipocytes is critical for regulation of leptin.
 We first investigated the expression of the nine identified adrenergic receptors in visceral adipose tissue (Figure 6A).
 The expression of most of the adrenergic receptors was unchanged in mice with adult deletions of LEPRs in POMC neurons compared to wild-type littermates.
 However, the fasting-induced decrease in Adra2a mRNA expression was not only prevented, but reversed following the deletion of LEPRs in adult POMC neurons (Figure 6A).
 Using an independent cohort, we found that this observation was not only reproducible, but also specific to visceral adipose tissue (Figure 6B–C).
 This result is in line with the fact that visceral but not subcutaneous adipose tissue is the primary source of leptin in rodents (Trayhurn et al., 1995).
 These findings suggest that ADRA2A may be a candidate for mediating the starvation-induced fall in leptin.

 ![Figure 6.](https://cdn.elifesciences.org/articles/33710/elife-33710-fig6-v2.jpg)

-**Figure 6.:** Adra2a with fasting.(A) Expression of the nine adrenergic receptors in fed of fasted (24 hr – 48 hr) PomcCreERt2::Leprflox/flox and littermate control mice four weeks after tamoxifen was given (n = 8–14).
+**Figure 6.:** (A) Expression of the nine adrenergic receptors in fed of fasted (24 hr – 48 hr) PomcCreERt2::Leprflox/flox and littermate control mice four weeks after tamoxifen was given (n = 8–14).
 (B) Comparison of the expression of Adra2a and (C) Adrb3 in epidydimal (eWAT) versus inguinal (iWAT) adipose tissue in an independent cohort of fed of fasted (48 hr) PomcCreERt2::Leprflox/flox and littermate control mice four weeks after tamoxifen was given (n = 5–6).
 The data are expressed as the mean ± SEM. ***p<0.001 and *p<0.05 versus littermate controls.

 The function of ADRA2A in adipocyte physiology and pathophysiology is well known (Lafontan and Berlan, 1995; Garg et al., 2016).
 However, its role in leptin synthesis has never been investigated.
 To functionally validate a role for ADRA2 in regulating leptin expression and production, C57BL/6J mice were intraperitoneally injected with the ADRA2 agonist clonidine, and visceral adipose tissue was collected 1 hr later.
 Strikingly, clonidine increased Lep mRNA expression by six fold (Figure 7A).
 In another cohort of C57BL/6J mice, we also observed that clonidine rapidly increased plasma leptin levels (Figure 7B).
 We next sought to evaluate whether clonidine treatment altered leptin production in mice with adult deletions of LEPRs in POMC neurons.
 Because clonidine affects every ADRA2, including those express in the CNS, we performed the experiment using adipose tissue explants from mice that were fed or fasted for 48 hr prior to the euthanasia.
 In fed animals, we found higher leptin release in knock-out animals (Figure 7C), consistent with the higher expression of Lep mRNA observed in visceral adipose tissue (Figure 5D,H).
 Furthermore, in the fasted condition, clonidine was effective at inducing leptin release only in adipose tissue explants from mice with LEPRs deleted in adult POMC neurons (Figure 7C).
 These explant studies indicate that this effect is adipose tissue-autonomous and not mediated through central effects.
 These results are in line with the observation that Adra2a mRNA expression increases with fasting in visceral adipose tissue of knock-out animals (Figure 6A).
 Clonidine was ineffective in subcutaneous adipose tissue (Figure 7D), again suggesting that the regulation of leptin production is specific to visceral fat.
 Together, these results suggest a role for ADRA2 as critical regulator of both leptin expression and production.
 In addition, these data suggest that ablation of LEPRs in adult POMC neurons prevents the starvation-induced fall in leptin by increasing ADRA2A activity in visceral white adipose tissue.